cljung/did-samples/VerifiedID-StaticQRCode/README.md

 ### VerifierCallback.cs

 The `get-static-link` endpoint generates the static QR code.
 It can be called with or without a `stationId`.
-It called with a `stationId`, it is appended to the request_uri.
+If called with a `stationId`, it is appended to the request_uri.

 ```CSharp
 [AllowAnonymous]